Sri Lanka by Local Rail

 - The Demodara Circular Loop train over the historic Nine Arch Bridge

-- Be mesmerized by the Sigiriya Lion Rock Fortress
+- Be mesmerized by the Sigiriya Lion Rock Fortress and climb it if you like!

-- Tour the 16th-century Portuguese Galle Fort, later occupied by the Dutch
+- Tour the 16th-century Portuguese Galle Fort

 - Wander the vibrant, diverse and interesting city of Colombo